updated on 23 July 2024

 If you believe that you can take this advice on board and submit a top-class application, as well as be an engaged and proactive delegate, we’d love to have you at one of the conferences!

-The deadline for applications is 26 October 2023, but we’re offering places on a rolling basis.
+The deadline for applications is 31 October 2024, but we’re offering places on a rolling basis from early autumn.
 You’ll be notified by email if you’ve been accepted for a place at the event, at which point you’ll be asked to select workshops and pay a refundable deposit of £20 for the Manchester and London events, or £10 for the Virtual event.
 The holding fee will be fully refunded upon attendance at LawCareersNetLIVE.

-We’re delighted to offer a number of free-from deposit places across our LawCareersNetLIVE events to delegates from low socio-economic backgrounds, and those who might be unable to afford the delegate fee.
-This year we’ll be working with a number of diversity organisations in order to do this.
+We’re delighted to offer a number of free-from deposit places across our LawCareersNetLIVE events to delegates from low socioeconomic backgrounds, and those who might be unable to afford the delegate fee.
+We’ll be working with a number of diversity organisations in order to do this.